dask/dask/docs/source/array-creation.rst

 Create Dask Arrays
 ==================

-You can load or store dask arrays from a variety of common sources like HDF5, and NetCDF, `Zarr <http://zarr.readthedocs.io/en/stable/>`_, or any format that supports Numpy-style slicing.
+You can load or store Dask arrays from a variety of common sources like HDF5, NetCDF, `Zarr <http://zarr.readthedocs.io/en/stable/>`_, or any format that supports NumPy-style slicing.

 .. currentmodule:: dask.array